By TEC Marketing Team

 BP: The most common feedback that I get, is that students love hearing about the successes and failures that I share.
 They learn both what to do and what not to do.
 I’ve learned a few things from “the school of hard knocks,” and I want to help students avoid the pitfalls.

 Have you ever heard back from your former students about how taking your course helped them in their careers?
 What did they say?

 BP: I hear from my students all the time.
 I always encourage them to stay in touch.
-Some have moved on to start their own independent practices, some moved on to highly successful careers in family offices or hedge funds.
-They general say, we loved how you gave us real life presentations and showed us how to make complicated topics easy to understand.
+Some have moved on to start their own independent practices, and some moved on to highly successful careers in family offices or hedge funds.
+They generally say, we loved how you gave us real-life presentations and showed us how to make complicated topics easy to understand.

 If you’re looking for a stable career that pays well, and you’re up for a challenge, look no further than financial planning.
 The number of financial planners needed is expected to grow much faster than average in the coming years.